EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

 - Safety : blocks updates if the working tree is dirty or has unpushed commits
 - Cleanup : proposes deletion for orphaned (gone) or fully merged branches

-5. **Reporting :** Generates a summary table with status (✅ Updated, ⏩ Skipped, ❌ Failed) and execution time
+5. **Reporting :** Generates a summary table with status (✅ Updated, ⏩ Skipped, ❌ Failed) and execution time.

 ## INSTALLATION PROCEDURE